-LECOM has developed special Early Acceptance Programs (EAP) with select community colleges, undergraduate colleges and universities that grant qualified students a provisional early acceptance to LECOM's School of Pharmacy, School of Dental Medicine or College of Osteopathic Medicine.
-In some cases, these programs will permit the student to start the professional program prior to receiving a bachelor degree from the undergraduate institution.
-Figure #1 lists the programs offered by each program.
+LECOM has developed special Early Acceptance Programs (EAP) with select community colleges, undergraduate colleges and universities that grant qualified students a provisional early acceptance to LECOM's School of Pharmacy, School of Dental Medicine, School of Podiatric Medicine, or College of Osteopathic Medicine.
+In some cases, these programs will permit the student to start the professional program prior to receiving a bachelor's degree from the undergraduate institution.
+The figure below lists the programs offered by each program.
 The first digit represents the number of years at the undergraduate institution (phase I); the second is the number of years at LECOM (phase II).
-The Pharmacy program at Erie is a three year program.
+The Pharmacy program at Erie is a three-year program.